zarif98/zarif98/README.md

 ### I'm Zarif 👋

-## Student at the Georgia Institute of Technology
+## Recent grad out of Georgia Institute of Technology

-- Rising 4th year at the Georgia Institute of Technology
-- Three internships; All in software development
+- Three internships; Covering both hardware and software engineering
 - Looking to collaborate more and work on interesting projects

 ### Connect with me: